samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 - Use the predicted mask generated from the LIME explanation and compare it to the ground truth mask.
 The IoU score is calculated as the area of intersection between the predicted mask and the ground truth mask divided by the area of their union.
 This metric helps assess how accurately the model's explanation aligns with the actual important features in the image.

-**Step 6: Save the Model (Optional)**

-1. Save the Trained Model:
-- After training and evaluation, save the trained model for future use.
-This allows you to reuse the model without needing to retrain it.

 **Authors**
 1. Hari Kishan Kondaveeti, Ph.D